 Ensure there are multiple affiliate opportunities and advertiser demand in your niche (so that there is the potential to make more from additional revenue streams in addition to utilizing affiliate programs).

-Continuing with the recipe blog scenario… I'd be comfortable with that because it has tons of potential to market a variety of products… pots, pans, cooking utensils (like specific measuring spoons or spatulas), cooking appliances (like handheld mixers or crockpots), specialty foods (recommend a specific oil that is hard to find – link to it at Amazon), aprons, cookbooks, cutlery sets, bakeware – this list goes on and on.
+Continuing with the recipe blog scenario, I'd be comfortable with that because it has tons of potential to market a variety of products: pots, pans, cooking utensils (like particular measuring spoons or spatulas), kitchen appliances (like handheld mixers or crockpots), specialty foods (recommend a specific oil that is hard to find – link to it at Amazon), aprons, cookbooks, cutlery sets, bakeware – this list goes on and on.
 I love niches like this that have few limitations on what you can market and tons of potential merchants to partner with.
 I've already discussed how to make money from a blog once you can confirm there are things you can market.

 Check out whether or not the niche is defensible

 In this day and age, attacking a niche that has promotional possibilities OUTSIDE of the search engines is a smart move.
 The truth is, building traffic through these alternate methods initially, will help you rank better IN the search engines.
 Pinterest, Twitter, Facebook, Google+ (haha, I had to)… are there any niche avenues?
 For instance, the larger recipe sites often let users submit recipes – can you utilize that to promote your blog?
 Are there blogs in the niche that accept guest posts to help you build your brand, user base, and link profile?